 News Seal pup rescued on Hampton Bays beach This gray seal pup, first spotted Monday, Feb.
 2, 2016, on a Hampton Bays beach, was rescued by the Riverhead Foundation for Marine Research and Preservation after a visit the following day determined the pup needed treatment.
 Photo Credit: Riverhead Foundation for Marine Research and Preservation By Patricia Kitchen firstname.lastname@example.org @patriciakitchen February 3, 2016 5:10 PM Print Share fbShare Tweet Email Lethargic and underweight, a gray seal pup, first spotted Monday on a Hampton Bays beach, is now under the care of the Riverhead Foundation for Marine Research and Preservation.
 A call from a member of the public to the foundation’s 24/7 hotline tipped biologists off to the seal’s presence, said spokeswoman Rachel Bosworth.
 On Tuesday a team went to assess the pup’s condition and determined the 1-month-old male needed to be brought in for treatment.
 The first order of business is getting him hydrated and eating on his own, Bosworth said.
 A veterinarian checkup was scheduled for Wednesday afternoon, with a chest x-ray on the agenda.
 “The plan is to fatten him up,” she said, and “other than that, he is doing well!”
 Last month another gray seal pup, also around a month old, was found on Ponquogue Beach.
 In that case, the foundation’s biologists said it appeared “to be in good condition” and “exhibited appropriate behavior by moving and growling at the approach of a potential threat,” so the creature was left to its own devices.
 While calls to report such stranded creatures are highly appreciated, Bosworth also reminds the public to stay at least 150 feet away, as the animals are federally protected and interaction with humans can be harmful.
 The foundation’s 24-hour hotline is 631-369-9829.
-By Patricia Kitchen email@example.com @patriciakitchen Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Patricia Kitchen email@example.com @patriciakitchen Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.